justinwilaby/spellchecker-wasm/README.md

 ```bash
 npm i -g spellchecker-wasm
 ```
-Then use `spellcheck` to enter interactive mode
+Then use `spellcheck` to enter interactive mode.
+For supported arguments, run `spellcheck --help`.

 ## Usage in Electron
 ```js